muyiliu/game/README.md

 2. run `uvicorn main:app --reload` (this generate the database)
 3. run `python3 main.py --create`
 4. run `python3 main.py --script`
-You should see the results of 4 mock session games, including top 3 players based on score and freq. (attached pic in the end)
+You should see the results of 4 mock session games, including top 3 players based on score and freq.

 For testing:
 run: